fulldecent/aion-aip040/README.md

 This project can be used directly to deploy non-fungible tokens on Aion AVM, and we recommend to use the `NFToken` class as the starting point for every Aion Java contract which will incorporate/extend non-fungible functionality.

+⚠️ This implementation imports a pre-release version of the AVM userlib to allow using the `java.math.BigInteger` type.

 ## Prerequisites

 1. Supported operating systems are macOS, Linux and Windows